Norton Scale

 Implementing preventive measures

-Healthcare providers implement preventive measures to reduce pressure injury and the risk of pressure ulcer development.
+Healthcare providers implement preventive measures to reduce pressure injury and the risk for pressure ulcer development.
 These measures may include regular repositioning of immobile patients, using pressure-relieving support surfaces such as specialized mattresses or cushions, optimizing nutrition and hydration, maintaining skin integrity through proper hygiene and skincare practices, and addressing factors contributing to incontinence.

 Monitoring and reassessment